 - (Optional) Authorize a RAM user to manage an instance RAM role.
 For more information, see Authorize a RAM user to manage an instance RAM role.

 - Create and attach an instance RAM role.
-For more information, see Attach an instance RAM role.
+For more information, see Attach an instance RAM role to an ECS instance.

 - Replace the instance RAM role based on your requirements.
 For more information, see Replace an instance RAM role.